Maimunar/typescript-breaking-changes/src/tests/types/IntersectionType/analysis.md

 - Start with any combination of 2 buildtypes
 - Remove the second

-We end up with a total of 7200 tests
+We end up with a total of 7200 tests and 5532 BCs

 ## Analysis